-In general, the search for geodesics can lead to nontrivial computations involving second derivatives.
-However, for some special cases, we can significantly simplify the minimisation process.
-To justify this claim, we first introduce the formula for the discretization of the integral in the energy functional.
-Let $\gamma:[0,1] \to \R^N$ be a curve such that
+\textbf{Optimisation procedure} Geodesics can be found by performing nontrivial computations involving second derivatives.
+In some cases, we can significantly simplify this process.
+To justify this claim, we shall first introduce a~formula for the discretization of the integral in the energy functional. \begin{remark} In our optimisation procedure we approximate $\gamma$ using a~neural network; for more details see \textbf{Continuous interpolating curves} and Appendix. \end{remark}